vinodkd/guts/src/book/01_size.md

 However,

-So as a pure "isolated black box" exercise, we could treat them as "blocks of the same size" and say that all atomic statements have unit size, ie
+So as a pure "isolated black box" exercise, we could treat them as "blocks of the same size" and say that all atomic statements have unit size, i.e.

 		size(statement) = 1 for a given language L

 TODO: WAS GOING TO MAKE THE JUMP INTO DEFINING WEIGHT VS MASS ETC AT THIS POINT IN CONTRAST WITH TEXT ABOVE AND BELOW.
 Let's see if some analogy from the physical world helps.
 We call something big (or small) depending on how much area or volume it takes up.
-Two things could be of the same size, but one could be heavier than the other if its made of a denser material.
+Two things could be of the same size, but one could be heavier than the other if it's made of a denser material.
 The same thing could also be heavier or lighter depending on the planet it is on.
 In formulas

 		Mass = interial momentum
 		Size = Volume or area